engtuncay/engtuncay.github.io/js2-typescript/notes/ts-02-types.md

 // string
 ```

-In this example, we extract the first element of the skills array and assign it to the skill variable.

 Since an element in a string array is a string, TypeScript infers the type of the skill variable to string as shown in the output.

 ➖ TypeScript array properties and methods